5 Ways to Get Rich From Investing

 Smart use of borrowing to invest is generally the quickest and surest way to gain wealth for those who are educated in how to do it - but it can be a big downfall for those who don’t get the education.

 #3: Investing in property

-Property is always part of a plan to create wealth and most successful people will have one or more in their portfolio.
-While you can’t get rich quickly with property, it is great for long term wealth creation.
+Property is always part of a plan to create wealth and most successful people will have one or more properties in their portfolio.
+While you can’t get rich quickly with property, it is great for building long term wealth.

 The rules for buying residential property really don’t change, which includes buying close to the city or major hub and close to public transport and schools.